XPassion/xinqin.github.io/README.md

 ## Welcome to Xin Qin's page for Data Science!

+This is the personal website that I will share my projects, learning experience, and thoughts during my exploration in Data Science.

 You can use the [editor on GitHub](https://github.com/XPassion/xinqin.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.